DataDog/integrations-core/go_expvar/README.md

                 #  - "tag_name1:tag_value1"
     ```

-    If you don't configure a `metrics` list, the Agent will still collect memstat metrics.
+    If you don't configure a `metrics` list, the Agent still collects memstat metrics.
 Use `metrics` to tell the Agent which expvar vars to collect.

 2. [Restart the Agent][8] to begin sending memstat and expvar metrics to Datadog.

+#### Metrics collection
+The Go Expvar integration can potentially emit [custom metrics][13], which may impact your [billing][14].
+By default, there is a limit of 350 metrics.
+If you require additional metrics, contact [Datadog support][11].

 ### Validation

-[Run the Agent's `status` subcommand][9] and look for `go_expvar` under the Checks section.
+[Run the Agent's status subcommand][9] and look for `go_expvar` under the Checks section.

 ## Data Collected
 ### Metrics